 Acorn Account Reviews and Ratings

-There are only 6 reviews on Trustpilot, and one on Smart Money People, and they’re all 1/5 ratings.
+There are only 16 reviews on Trustpilot, and two on Smart Money People, and the majority of them are 1/5 ratings.
 Some comment on having their account closed or blocked with no warning, and others say the business account is way too expensive to manage.
 A few reviewers also say it takes ages to clear payments, and it’s difficult to manage your account over the weekend.
 Overall, the comments are very critical.

 There are no live reviews on Reviews.co.uk.
 Acorn Account isn’t included in the Which? list of ‘Best & Worst Banks’.